 In the solution of cases of this kind, repetitions would play their usual role, with the modifications noted below in Par.
-39. Once an entering wedge has been forced, through the identification of one or more repeated words such as BATTALION, DIVISION, etc., the entire enciphering matrix would soon be reconstructed.
-It may be added that the frequency distribution for the text of a single long message or several short ones enciphered by such a system would show characteristic phenomena, the most important of which are, first, that the distribution for a matrix such as shown in Fig. 17 would practically follow the normal and, second, that the distribution for the 2d digit of pairs would show more marked crests and troughs than the distribution for the 1st digit.
+39. Once an entering wedge has been forced, through the identification of one or more repeated words such as BATTALION, DIVISION, etc., the entire enciphering rectangle would soon be reconstructed.
+It may be added that the frequency distribution for the text of a single long message or several short ones enciphered by such a system would show characteristic phenomena, the most important of which are, first, that the distribution for a rectangle such as shown in Fig. 17 would practically follow the normal and, second, that the distribution for the 2d digit of pairs would show more marked crests and troughs than the distribution for the 1st digit.
 For example, the initial digits 1, 4, and 7 (for the numbers 10-19, 40-49, and 70-79, inclusive) would apply to the distribution for the letters A to J, inclusive; the initial digits 2, 5, and 8 would apply to the distribution for the letters K to T, inclusive.
 The total weighted frequency values for these two groups of letters are about equal.
 Therefore, the frequencies of the initial digits 1, 2, 4, 5, 7, and 8 would be approximately equal.
-But consider the final digit 5 in the numbers 15, 45, 75, 25, 55, and 85; its total frequency is composed of the sum of the frequencies of E_p , O_p , and Y_p , two of which are high-frequency letters; whereas in the case of the final digit 6, its total frequency is composed of the sum of the frequencies of F_p , P_p , and Z_p , all of which are low-frequency letters.
-The two cases would show a marked difference in frequency, in the proportion of 1319+844+208=2371 to 205+243+6=454, or about 5 to 1.
-Of course, the letters may be inserted within the enciphering matrix in a keywordmixed or even in a random order; the numbers may be applied to the rectangle in a random order.
+But consider the final digit 5 in the numbers 15, 45, 75, 25, 55, and 85; its total frequency is composed of the frequency of E_p plus the frequency of O_p; whereas in the case of the final digit 6, its total frequency is composed of the frequency of F_n plus the frequency of Q_n .
+The two cases would show a marked difference in frequency.
+Of course, the letters may be inserted within the enciphering rectangle in a keyword-mixed or even in a random order; the numbers may be applied to the rectangle in a random order.
 But these variations, while increasing the difficulty in solution, by no means make the latter as great as may be thought by the novice.